USER QUOTES

 The style kit was finalized and implemented with the app’s theme colors.
 The deep blues and bright oranges are made to contrast for a strong brand and high trust.

-Wishlist in action in high fidelity
+Wishlist in action in the final prototype

 PLACING ORDER AHEAD